sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : A system for specifying fonts
+Short desc    : A system for specifying fonts
 URL          : http://tug.org/texlive/
-Лицензия     : Knuth
+License      : Knuth
-Описание     : The program takes a semi-algorithmic specification of a font,
+Descript     : The program takes a semi-algorithmic specification of a font,
              : and produces a bitmap font (whose properties are defined by a
              : set of parameters of the target device), and a set metrics for
              : use by TeX.
 The bitmap output may be converted into a format